-Ultrawide monitors, instead of 4K, have become the next big thing in PC displays.
+Ultrawide, not 4K, monitors have become the next big thing in PC displays.
 While a 4K monitor requires proper high-resolution content to really show off, ultrawides look great at a variety of pixel counts.
 And, as our Dell Ultrasharp U3818DW monitor review will explore, they’re as suited for work as they are for play.

 This monitor is a monster.
-LG showed its 38UC99-W, the world’s first 38-inch ultrawide, at IFA 2016, and the Dell Ultrasharp U3818DW is now its only direct competitor.
+LG showed its 38UC99-W, the world’s first 38-inch ultrawide, at IFA 2016, and the Dell Ultrasharp U3818DW was at its only direct competitor (HP’s Z38c joined the party a little later).
 The 21:9 aspect ratio means the display is a modest 15 inches tall – about the same as a 27-inch monitor with the more typical 16:9 aspect ratio — but an intimidating 35 inches wide.
-It’s 7 inches wider than Ikea’s entry-level desk, the Micke.
-That’s something to keep in mind if you’re eyeing it.
+It’s seven inches wider than Ikea’s entry-level desk, the Micke.
+Its size is therefore something to keep in mind if you’re eyeing it.

 Other than the fact that it and LG’s trend setting 38UC99-W are the same size, they’re as different as two monitors can be.
 As part of Dell’s Ultrasharp brand, the U3818DW is built for professional work, and has a look to match.
 Its thin bezels are bordered by durable, thick gray plastic, which connects to a VESA-mount stand.

 The stand itself can adjust for height, tilt, and pivot, but it doesn’t rotate.
 LG’s competitor only adjusts for height and tilt, and in a slightly more limited range of the latter, but it’s also VESA compatible.
 Each monitor stand looks entirely different.
 Dell’s has a massive base with grippy bottom that makes it almost impossible to move without lifting, while LG’s stand is built from thin, graceful aluminum.